fomightez/UGENE_help/Converting UGENE sequences to Serial Cloner.md

 - Toggle on `Show` in the bottom left so all the features will show in Serial Cloner tools.
 The will become bold text when `show` is enabled.

 Sadly, you have to do them one by one.
 I have not found a way to selected all of them at once.

+- Adjust the names of the features as you see fit.
+I think Serial Cloner is taking the text that was in the notes so the names may not be as you'd like upon import.

 ## Step 5: Save as Serial Cloner '.xdna' format and clean up